PTON

 Is Peloton profitable?

-Peloton has posted two consecutive quarters of positive EPS ($0.05 in Q1 and $0.03 in Q2 FY2026), both beating estimates.
-However, TTM revenue declined 2.6% year-over-year, and profitability has been driven by cost discipline rather than growth.
+Peloton has posted two consecutive quarters of positive EPS — $0.05 in Q1 and $0.03 in Q2 FY2026 — both beating estimates.
+But TTM revenue declined 2.6% year-over-year, and profitability has come from cost cuts, not growth.

 What is Peloton's stock price target?

 The mean analyst price target is $7.88, implying roughly 51% upside from the current $5.22 share price.
-As this report details, the gap between analyst optimism and insider selling patterns is notable heading into May 7 earnings.
+The gap between analyst optimism and insider selling is worth weighing heading into May 7 earnings.

 Sources & filings